corda/corda/docs/source/serialization.rst

 .. note:: Several of the core interfaces at the heart of Corda are already annotated and so any classes that implement them will automatically be whitelisted.
 This includes `Contract`, `ContractState` and `CommandData`.

-.. warning:: Java 8 Lambda expressions are not serializable by default.
+.. warning:: Java 8 Lambda expressions are not serializable except in flow checkpoints, and then not by default.
 The syntax to declare a serializable Lambda expression that will work with Corda is ``Runnable r = (Runnable & Serializable) () -> System.out.println("Hello World");``, or
 ``Callable<String> c = (Callable<String> & Serializable) () -> "Hello World";``.